Performance Support • Quick Reference

 Avoid

 "I'm sorry you feel that way."
 This sounds scripted and dismissive.
-Name the specific issue instead.

 Do This

-• Match their energy level down, not up — speak slower and quieter as they get louder
+• Match their energy level down, not up.
+Speak slower and quieter as they get louder

-• Use their name if you know it — personalization signals respect
+• Use their name if you know it.
+Personalization signals respect

-• Offer choices, not ultimatums — "I can do X or Y, which works better?"
+• Offer choices, not ultimatums: "I can do X or Y. Which works better?"

 Avoid This